OCDX/softwareEngFinalProj/testing/testingDoc.md

        * After performing a search on 'test', click on a given manifest and ensure it redirects to its **own** manifest view, with all the same details as the preview showed.

+- Manifest Upload tests

+    - navigate to upload screen, click upload manifest and files, try to upload a file.

+        * Success message should display for a valid upload.
+Expected outcome from valid upload: Can find the uploaded files and download them, to verify same file was uploaded as can be downloaded after an upload.

+    - Provide manifest file

+        * Expected outcome: Valid manifest provided, upload succeeds, manifest information is absorbed from file for upload to database

+        * Failure: test that uploading an invalid manifest file results in a failure to upload the manifest itself

+    - Create manifest file

+        * Expected success (assuming form filled out completeley) when clicking generate manifest: Manifest file is created and assosciated with the respective dataset files.

+        * Also, test here that not filling out form correctly does not allow for file creation.
+Try to submit invalid form.
+        Expected outcome: Failure to generate a valid manifest file error message to user

+     - Upload dataset files

+         * Attempt to upload dataset/SNC files.

+             1. Valid files: Expect successful upload

+             2. Invalid file type: Expect error message to user

+             3. If valid files uploaded, and a manifest created, then test that after successful addition of a new manifest that the files uploaded match the ones kept by the server

+- Manifest download tests

+    - Test ability to download manifest files and dataset files

+        * Click download for manifest file and dataset file.
+Expected behavior: when download requested, file successfully downloads to local machine.